Your Top Five Cyber Risks in Five Clicks with the Free Cyber Risk Analysis

 The HIPAA Security Rule

-The HIPAA Security Rule seeks to ensure that electronic PHI has the necessary security measures to protect patient information from outside actors.
+The HIPAA Security Rule seeks to ensure electronic PHI has the necessary security measures to protect patient information from outside actors.

 The difference between the HIPAA Security and Privacy Rules comes down to the empirical difference between privacy and security.
 Considering EPHI is like a house, security may be able to put bars on the windows, but that does not mean people cannot see in.
 That’s where privacy (the curtains in this analogy) come into play.
 When effectively harmonized, security and privacy work together to enable the safety of patient information while also granting patients the ability to control who within and outside the organization has access.

 In January 2020, the National Institute of Standards and Technology (NIST) introduced its much-anticipated Privacy Framework.
 The Privacy Framework is built on the success of their wildly popular Cybersecurity Framework.
 It enables organizations to roll out privacy program management alongside security and risk management using the CSF and Risk Management Framework.
 As discussed in this post, privacy and security are two sides of the same coin.
 If we think of security as a rectangle and privacy as a square - in the same way, all squares are rectangles.
-Still, not all rectangles are squares, privacy programs inherently call upon security, but not all security programs are inherently secure.
+Still, not all rectangles are squares; privacy programs inherently call upon security, but not all security programs are inherently secure.
 Especially regarding the HIPAA security framework, ensuring harmonization across security and privacy efforts is critical.
-However, catering to regulations (in this case, HIPAA), not preparing for the future, and addressing risks and threats that have emerged since the Security and Privacy Rules were updated is equally as critical.
-As a result, leveraging outcomes, risk-based frameworks like the CSF and Privacy Framework enables organizations to meet compliance while ensuring their information systems are truly secure and prepared for the future.
+However, catering to regulations (in this case, HIPAA), not preparing for the future, and addressing risks and threats that have emerged since the Security and Privacy Rules were updated are equally as critical.
+As a result, leveraging outcomes, risk-based frameworks like the CSF and Privacy Framework enable organizations to meet compliance while ensuring their information systems are secure and prepared for the future.

 You may also like

-Top Cybersecurity Risk Mitigation ...
+Top Cybersecurity Predictions for ...

-on August 16, 2024
+on January 16, 2025

-on September 24, 2024
+on December 24, 2024